fact-sealevel/bamber19-icesheets/README.md

 ```

 ## Results
 If this module runs successfully, output projections will appear in `./data/output`.
-For each ice sheet (EAIS, WAIS, AIS, GIS), two netCDF files may be written: one of projections of ice sheet contribution to global sea-level change and one of sampled projections of ice sheet contribution to local sea-level change.
+For each ice sheet (EAIS, WAIS, AIS, GIS), two NetCDF files may be written: one of projections of ice sheet contribution to global sea-level change and one of sampled projections of ice sheet contribution to local sea-level change.

 ## Build the container locally
 You can build the container with Docker by cloning the repository locally and then running the following command from the repository root: